pkp/learning-ojs/en/administrative_functions.md

 Clicking *Clear Template Cache* clears all cached versions of HTML templates.
 This function may be useful to force templates to be reloaded after customizations have been made.

 ##Clear Scheduled Task Execution Logs

-If scheduled tasks have been enabled for your journal, clicking the Clear Scheduled Task Execution Logs will delete the task execution log files from your server.
+If scheduled tasks have been enabled for your journal, clicking *Clear Scheduled Task Execution Logs* will delete the task execution log files from your server.
 The execution log files include dates that correspond to previously completed scheduled tasks (e.g. sending automatic email review reminders).